Back to Articles

 Modern technology can help address many traditional pool management problems:

-• Automated Notifications: Reminders for contributions and draw dates
+• • Automated notifications for contributions and draws

 For multinational companies or remote workers, additional complications arise: